-Employment agreements: Mr. Martin McGlynn joined the company as our president and chief executive officer on January 15, 2001.
+Employment agreements: Mr. McGlynn joined the company as our president and chief executive officer on January 15, 2001.
 Under the terms of an employment agreement between Mr. McGlynn and the company, dated January 2, 2001, as amended, Mr. McGlynn received an initial annual base salary of \$275,000 per year, reviewable annually by the Board of Directors, and a bonus, in the Board's sole discretion, of up to 25% of his base salary.
+Over time, however, we have increased Mr. McGlynn's base salary and target bonus so that they are, respectively, \$525,000 and 55% of his base salary.
+Pursuant to his January 2001 employment agreement, we granted

+(1) Dr. Craig joined the company after the relevant grant date.

-Over time, however, the Board has increased his base salary and target bonus so that they are, as of March 2008, \$385,000 and 40% of his base salary, respectively.
-By virtue of his January 2001 employment agreement, Mr. McGlynn was granted an option to purchase 400,000 shares of our common stock with an exercise price equal to the fair market value of the common stock on the initial date of his employment, one fourth to vest on the first anniversary of his employment and the remaining three-fourths to vest in equal monthly installments during his second through fourth years of employment.
+Mr. McGlynn an option to purchase 400,000 shares of our common stock with an exercise price equal to the fair market value of the common stock on the initial date of his employment, one fourth to vest on the first anniversary of his employment and the remaining three-fourths to vest in equal monthly installments during his second through fourth years of employment.
 The employment agreement also provided that the Board could, in its sole discretion, grant Mr. McGlynn a bonus option to purchase up to an additional 25,000 shares, which it did.
 We also agreed to pay Mr. McGlynn a \$50,000 relocation bonus and to reimburse him for relocation expenses, and have done so.
+Since January 2009, we have been paying Mr. McGlynn are annual car allowance of \$10,000.

-Dr. Ann Tsukamoto joined the company in November 1997 and has served as our chief operating officer since November 2006.
+Dr. Tsukamoto joined the company in November 1997 and has served as our Executive Vice President, Research & Development since September 2008.
 Under the terms of an employment agreement between Dr. Tsukamoto and the company, dated February 2, 1998, Dr. Tsukamoto received an annual base salary of \$130,000 per year and a discretionary target bonus of up to 10% of her base salary.
-Over time, however, the Board has increased her base salary and target bonus so that they are, as of March 2008, \$300,000 and 25% of her base salary, respectively.
+Over time, however, we have increased her base salary and target bonus so that they are, respectively, \$300,000 and 25% of her base salary.
 Also pursuant to her employment agreement, we provide Dr. Tsukamoto with \$750,000 of term life insurance on an annual basis during her employment.

-Mr. Rodney Young joined the company in September 2005 as our chief financial officer and vice president of finance.
+Mr. Young joined the company in September 2005 as our chief financial officer and vice president of finance.
 Under the terms of his agreement with the company, dated August 16, 2005, Mr. Young received an initial annual base salary of \$250,000 per year, with a target bonus of up to 25% of his base salary.
-Over time, however, the Board has increased his base salary so that they are, as of March 2008, \$275,000 and 25% of his base salary, respectively.
-By virtue of his August 2005 employment agreement, Mr. Young was granted an option to purchase 450,000 shares of our common stock.
-This option will vest over 48 months; with one-quarter of the shares vesting on the first anniversary of the date on which Mr. Young's employment began and the remaining shares vest, subject to his continued employment by the company, vesting at the rate of 1/48th per month on the last day of each month during the ensuing 36 months.
-In addition, the employment agreement provided for an option to acquire no less than 25,000 shares of our common stock at the closing price of the stock on the date of grant, the first anniversary of his employment.
-The grant of 25,000 shares was duly made, and will vest in the same manner as his earlier option grant over 48 months, subject to his continued employment by the company.
+Over time, however, we have increased his base salary to \$275,000.
+Pursuant to his August 2005 employment agreement, we granted Mr. Young an option to purchase 450,000 shares of our common stock.
+This option will vest over 48 months; with one-quarter of the shares vesting on the first anniversary of the date on which Mr. Young's employment began and with the remaining shares vesting, subject to his continued employment by the company, at the rate of 1/48th per month on the last day of each month during the ensuing 36 months.
+In addition, the employment agreement provided for an option to acquire no fewer than 25,000 shares of our common stock at the closing price of the stock on the date of grant, the first anniversary of his employment.
+The grant of 25,000 shares was duly made, and will vest in the same manner as his earlier option grant over 48 months, subject to Mr. Young's continued employment by the company.